 This is not generally a problem when composing a completely submerged image.
 It does however cause a few problems with depth of field when composing a half/half if you require front to back sharpness.
 The lens being used must be able to envelope the smaller, closer “virtual” image and the real above water image in its depth of field range.
 For this reason most photographers reach for a fish eye or extreme wide angle lens and stop down to F22 to capitalise on depth of field.
 This works fine but has obvious drawbacks – you either lose shutter speed or have to bump up the ISO.
 This is particularly a drawback in lower light situations and in the open ocean when you are being bounced around by waves.
 In these cases a higher speed shooting is desirable.

-I mentioned earlier that the smaller the dome port, the greater the diffraction.
+I mentioned earlier that the smaller the dome port, the greater the refraction.
 This means the closer the virtual image is, the more we need to up our f-stop to achieve greater depth of field.
-This allows us to get bother the under and over part of the image in focus.
-Got it?
-Good!
+This allows us to get both the under and over part of the image in focus.

 How to counteract this problem?